274 FRIDAY 27 MARCH 2015

 Here it comes from “Gypsy”, the ultimate I’ve-done-everything-for-you-little-ingrate-and-this-is-the-way-you-pay-me? song.

-I know Rose’s Turn belongs to La Merman, but I decided to include Bernadette Peters’ version because I saw it live in the 2003 revival and blew me away.
+I know Rose’s Turn belongs to La Merman, but I decided to include Bernadette Peters’ version because I saw it live in the 2003 revival, which blew me away.
 “Gypsy” was the last show I saw on Broadway before moving to New Zealand.

 Song Title: Rose’s Turn – 1959 Genre: Musical Artist: Bernadette Peters Composer: Jule Styne Lyrics: Stephen Sondheim Album: Gypsy (2003 Broadway Revival Cast)